I-864 Affidavit of Support (2026): Income, Assets, Multipliers & Joint Sponsors

 • W-2s and/or 1099s (as applicable).

-• Pay stubs (recent) and/or an employment letter.
+• Pay stubs and/or an employment letter (to show current income).

-• If using assets: proof you own the asset and proof of value (and any loans/liens).
+• If using assets: proof of ownership, value, and any loans/liens.

-Tip: Try to make dates, addresses, and names consistent across the I-130, I-864, and supporting documents.
+Tip: Keep names, addresses, and dates consistent across the I-130, the I-864, and supporting documents — especially in

 Common mistakes that delay cases